paciorek/future-kubernetes/blog_post.md

 # Wrap up

 If you're interested in extending or improving this or collaborating in some fashion, please feel free to get in touch with me via the [issue tracker](https://github.com/paciorek/future-kubernetes/issues) or by email.

+And if you're interested in using R with Kubernetes, RStudio provides an integration of RStudio Server Pro with Kubernetes that should allow one to run future-based workflows in parallel.